 No doubt there are problems, but they’re not living in the dystopia Donald Trump imagines.

 It’s not the 1930s.

 It’s not even 1968.

 What America needs is not a radical shakeup but serious and smart politicians who can make things better.
-Clinton and Kaine seem like those kind of politicians.
+Clinton and Kaine are those type of politicians.